keyforgerules/keyforgerules.github.io/README.md

-When a player uses a creature, that player must exhaust the creature, and the player has the option to reap, fight, or to trigger the creature’s **“Action:”** ability.
+When a player uses a creature, that player must exhaust the creature, and the player has the option to reap, fight, or to trigger the creature’s **“Action:”** ability, or trigger the creature's **“Omni:”** ability.
+Any card effect that causes a creature to fight, reap, trigger its **“Action:”** ability, or to trigger its **“Omni:”** ability is causing that creature to be used.

 ##### REAP

-**Any ready creature of the active house may reap.**** When a creature is used to reap, its controller gains 1 Æmber for their Æmber pool.
+**Any ready creature of the active house may reap.** When a creature is used to reap, the creature exhausts and its controller gains 1 Æmber for their Æmber pool.
 Then, all **“Reap:”** abilities the creature has, if it has any, resolve.

 ##### FIGHT

-**Any ready creature of the active house may fight.** When a creature is used to fight, its controller chooses one eligible creature controlled by the opponent as the target of the attack.
+**Any ready creature of the active house may fight.** When a creature is used to fight, the creature exhausts and its controller chooses one eligible creature controlled by the opponent as the target of the attack.
 Each of the two creatures deals an amount of damage equal to its power (the value to the left of the card’s title) to the other creature.
 All of this damage is dealt